Serbia hero image

 • Q: Can choirs perform?
 A: Yes—historic and community venues host ensembles; we manage permissions, acoustics, and promotion.

 • Q: Is cross-border travel to Bosnia/Kosovo safe?
-A: With local guidance and current advisories, day visits can be safe; we plan carefully with partners and provide alternative programming if conditions change.
+A: With local guidance and current advisories, day visits can be managed safely; we brief teams in advance and prepare alternate plans when needed.

 • Q: How far ahead should we plan?
-A: Reserve 9–12 months ahead for spring/fall tours, monastery stays, and reconciliation events.
+A: Reserve 9–12 months ahead for spring/fall tours, monastery stays, and reconciliation-focused events.

 Review fundraising ideas in our travel commissions guide, or add Serbia to your request via the lead form when you’re ready to plan.